The Best Azure Cloud Management Tools

 Best Azure Cloud Management Tools

 The activity of monitoring, measuring, and regulating cloud costs is referred to as cloud cost management.
-The goal of cloud cost management is to guarantee that your investment in cloud providers like Amazon Web Services is maximized.
+The goal of Azure cloud management is to guarantee that your investment in cloud providers like Amazon Web Services (AWS) is maximized.
 The terms “cloud cost management” and “cloud cost optimization” are practically interchangeable, and we strongly suggest that you make full use of the cost management tools that are offered by Microsoft Azure.
+In this article, we will take a look at the best Azure cloud management tools.

 Here is our list of the best Azure Cloud Management tools:

-1. Azure Cost Management + Billing This tool is most helpful for finance teams because it provides them with a comprehensive overview of their costs as well as chances to save money across their whole cloud infrastructure.
+1. Azure Cost Management + Billing Most helpful for finance teams because it provides them with a comprehensive overview of their costs as well as chances to save money across their whole cloud infrastructure.

-2. Serverless360 It is a monitoring and management platform for serverless applications in Azure.
+2. Serverless360 Monitoring and management platform for serverless applications in Azure.
 It can monitor your serverless integration solutions in their entirety.

-3. nOps Azure Cost Optimization nOps is an event-driven cloud data platform that operates in real-time. nOps enables businesses to automate the reduction and prevention of recurrence of costs, as well as governance and compliance issues
+3. nOps Azure Cost Optimization Event-driven cloud data platform that operates in real-time. nOps enables businesses to automate the reduction and prevention of recurrence of costs, as well as governance and compliance issues.

-4. Spot by NetApp Spot offers usage reports and insights into cloud spending.
+4. Spot by NetApp Offers usage reports and insights into cloud spending.
 You may maximize the efficiency of your cloud expenditure by putting the advice for cost management into action.

-5. Apptio’s Cloudability A financial management solution that includes tools for rightsizing, budgeting, and forecasting, in addition to monitoring, reporting, and evaluating the costs associated with cloud computing.
+5. Apptio’s Cloudability Financial management solution that includes tools for rightsizing, budgeting, and forecasting, in addition to monitoring, reporting, and evaluating the costs associated with cloud computing.

 6. CloudHealth by VMware Your entire financial health can be more easily understood with the use of CloudHealth’s Cost Summary dashboard.